qthequartermasterman/fallout-houston-campaign/docs/0-Background/geography.md

 - The settlement's leadership is vested in a council of elders who make decisions for the community, ensuring a sense of democracy and representation among its residents.

-### Bayou Enclave (Bayou Wilderness)

-- The Bayou Enclave is a hidden and secluded community nestled deep within the bayous and wetlands.
-It is inhabited by a mix of descendants of pre-war scientists, environmentalists, and Cajun swamp dwellers.
-- The Bayou Enclave possesses advanced knowledge of preserving the environment and has developed a unique blend of sustainable technology and ancient practices to thrive in their secluded home.
-- While the Enclave is wary of outsiders and remains neutral in most conflicts, they are respected for their knowledge of the wilderness and their ability to provide valuable resources, such as purified water and herbal remedies, to those who gain their trust.

 ### Harbor's Rest (formerly Baytown)

 - Harbor's Rest is a settlement situated in the ruins of Baytown, known for its maritime heritage and salvage